JamesOnwordi/African-Ludo/README.md

 * I learnt a lot while using addEventListeners, because of the game I choose eventListeners had to be on at certain period of the game and I didn't realize that I felt there was a way to put a pause to it, but had to figure out the hard way.
 I still believe there is a way to work without using conditional statement inside the Listeners so I'll keep on practicing using it.

 * Lastly I learnt that writing codes for what one can relate to is always a fun thing to do, you'll always push yourself to accomplish it.
 Unlike this readme...
-But keeping records for other people to be aware of what is going on is important too, I've learnt that too .
+But keeping records for other people to be aware of what is going on is also important, I've learnt that too .

 ## Credit/Sources